-In view of this nearly exponential growth, and in view of the importance of providing the right care in the right place for patients with complex respiratory disorders, the center has developed a transition program with the Division of Pulmonary, Allergy and Critical Care at Penn Medicine.
+In view of this nearly exponential growth, and in view of the importance of providing the right care in the right place for patients with complex respiratory disorders, the center has developed a transition program with the Division of Pulmonary and Sleep Medicine, Allergy and Critical Care at Penn Medicine.
 This will allow our patients, as they grow into adulthood, to smoothly transfer their care to adult care providers.

 In addition, the TDC has conducted a CQI study to reduce the number of unanticipated rehospitalizations following initial discharge of ventilator-dependent children with tracheostomies, and another study to enhance caregivers’ adherence with carrying the appropriate supplies at all times for children with tracheostomies.
 The “Go Bag” contains suction, oxygen, additional tracheostomy tubes (the size used and one size smaller) and pulse oximeter, among other essential supplies.

 The Sleep Center has developed a QI initiative, under the direction of Suzanne Beck, MD, and psychologist Melissa Xanthopoulos, PhD, MS, focusing on CPAP adherence that has resulted in excellent outcomes.
 Approximately 140 infants and children are initiated on PAP each year and followed regularly by an interdisciplinary team of sleep doctors, respiratory therapists, behavioral psychologists, and sleep nurses.
 The QI project, showing improvement in both follow-up rate and timing of first titration PSG after CPAP start, was highlighted at the 2018 National SLEEP meetings in Baltimore.
 (See Figures 2 and 3.)